Frequently Asked Questions

 SeeLeveL ProSeries 810-PS2 – Yes.
 Replace with four new AA cell batteries.

 SeeLeveL Truck Programmer 817-USB – Yes.
-The 817-USB operates on four user replaceable “AA” batteries
+The 817-USB operates on four user-replaceable “AA” batteries.

-The display should never read zero due to the height of the anchor support plate recommended at 3” from the bottom of the tank.
+The 808-P2 display should never read zero due to the height of the anchor support plate recommended at 3” from the bottom of the tank.
 The level is read at the midway point of the float therefore even with no anchor support it cannot read zero.

 Yes.
 To recalibrate the display you will need to use a SeeLeveL Truck Programmer 817-USB.
 Calibrating only needs to be done once at the time of installation.